Yoskutik/mobx-form-schema/README.md

 To specify the typing of the `parent` and `viewProps` fields use generics of `ViewModel` class.

-Every view supposed to be extended from `ViewModel`:
+Every ViewModel supposed to be extended from `ViewModel`:

 ```typescript
 import { injectable } from 'tsyringe';